 For a long time Fitbit didn’t have a fitness tracker for kids – now it has three.
-The second generation is meant for a younger age group (below 8).
+The third generation is meant for those 6 and above.
 It is rugged so can take quite a beating and comes with proper water resistance and a large screen.

 The tracker dishes out rewards for moving with celebratory messages and fun, collectible badges.
 And, if you have a Fitbit yourself you can promote a bit of friendly family competition.